 drozdenkor@wcsu.edu

 Westside Classroom Building 301

 (203) 837-8776 (phone)

 (203) 837-8527 (fax)

-Mission and objectives
+Mission

-The Ancell School of Business (ASB) provides high quality, affordable educational opportunities for students from diverse backgrounds.
+The Ancell School of Business provides a high quality, affordable personalized learning environment for undergraduate and graduate students from Western Connecticut and the broader region.

-The school transforms students into graduates who are prepared to meet the needs of employers and communities in our service region and rise to the challenges of the global economy.
+The Ancell School transforms students into graduates who are prepared to meet the needs of employers in our service region and the opportunities and challenges of the global economy.

-Instruction in the Ancell School blends theory and practice.

-Faculty pursue a range of scholarly activities that include applied, pedagogical, and basic research and engage in service to professional, community and business organizations.

-The school contributes to the economic and civic development of the university's service region and the State of Connecticut.
+The Ancell School promotes faculty excellence in teaching, intellectual contributions and service to professional and business organizations.

 Undergraduate Degree Programs

 B.B.A.
 Accounting

 Options:

+Financial Accounting

-Financial Accounting Managerial Accounting
+Managerial Accounting

 B.B.A.
 Finance

 Options: